Issue

 In addition, the pg:copy

-command will also install extensions in public
+command also installs extensions in public

 or other user-defined schemas matching the source database.